akouz/HBus/NodeTest/README.md

 #### Notes:
   * Current revision 1.05
+  * Compiled by Lazarus with installed Cportlaz_v1.0.0 serial port component
-  * NodeTest compiled by Lazarus 1.4.2; Cportlaz_v1.0.0 must be installed.
-Newer revisions of Lazarus do not work with Cportlaz.
+  * Use Lazarus 1.4.2;  newer revisions of Lazarus do not work with Cportlaz

 ## Scope